 Sowing seeds is a simple process that can be used for both flowering plants and vegetable plants.
 Simply use a small container such as a cardboard egg create and spoon in 1-2 tablespoons of soil, make a depression into each pod with your finder and place 1-3 seeds in each pod, then cover well with the surrounding soil.
 Water each small pod with enough water to dampen the soil but not too much so that it floods.

 Next, place plastic wrap over top the carton and make a hole above each pod, for ventilation, using a toothpick, fork or sharp tip of a knife.
 This allows air to flow and prevents any mold from forming.
 Remove the plastic when you see sprouts starting t grow and place near a window or under an led grow light.

 Another key process in preparing your indoor plants to be planted outdoors is known as “hardening off”.
 When you start to harden off your plants, you are slowly exposing them to their new outdoor climate which will help keep your plants alive and give them a chance to grow.
 This process takes approximately two weeks of outdoor exposure until the plants are ready to be planted and kept outside all day long.

-If you decide to make a garden, the quality and type of soil can have an effect on the results of the garden.
-One factor in determining the success of the garden is the organic content of the soil.
-Typically, the more organic material in the garden, the more successful the garden is; however, in some cases, there is a certain organic material soil quality that is recommended for planting.
+One factor in determining the success of the garden is the organic content of the soil structure If you decide to create and maintain a garden, the quality and type of soil can have an effect on the results of the garden.
+Typically, the more organic material in the garden, the more successful the garden is; however, in some cases, there is a certain organic material soil quality that is not recommended for planting.

-Also, when planting you should research how much soil moisture each plant grows best in.
-It is important to maintain soil moisture throughout the day because plants require constant water to facilitate growth.
-Contractors can be brought in for relatively little money in order to help you cultivate the best soil quality and gardening qualities to maximize a garden’s future success.
+Also, when planting you should research how much soil, and at what moisture level, each plant grows best in.
+It is important to maintain and improve soil moisture throughout the day because plants require constant water to facilitate growth.
+To maximize a garden’s future success, a professional can be brought in for little money in order to help you cultivate the best soil and gardening qualities.